cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## CTR+HMAC RKR-AEAD {#SecEnvU}

-A RKR-AEAD algorithm is one in which, given a pair of AEAD keys it is infeasible to create an authenticated ciphertext that successfully decrypts under both keys.
+A RKR-AEAD algorithm is one in which, given a pair of random AEAD keys it is infeasible to create an authenticated ciphertext that successfully decrypts under both keys.
-Standard AEAD schemes such as AES-GCM do not satisfy this property.
+Not all AEAD schemes satisfy this property, and this includes AES-GCM.
 Therefore, we specify a scheme for implementing RKR-AEAD based on counter-mode encryption and HMAC, hereby referred to as CTR+HMAC, using AES-256 and HMAC-SHA256.